jasraa/tp/docs/UserGuide.md

 ### Add an expense to a recurring bill : `rec newexpense`

-Adds an expenses to a specified recurring bill
+Adds an expense to a specified recurring bill

 Format : `rec newexpense to/LISTNUMBER c/CATEGORY a/AMOUNT d/DESCRIPTION`